kburchfiel/dash_school_dashboard/README.md

     For guidance on what to enter within the Cloud Console after this command, visit [this section](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service#deploy) of Google's Deploy a Python Service to Cloud Run guide.

     When asked to provide a service name, I could just hit Enter to choose the default option. ([Source](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service))

+    If the Artifact Registry API was not enabled earlier, I would see a message like "API [artifactregistry.googleapis.com] not enabled on project [kburchfiel-dash-apps].
+Would you like to enable and retry (this will take a few minutes)? (y/N)?

 1. Ideally, after the CLI finished processing my request, I would see a message similar to the following: